LukasBommes/Grid-Annotation-Tool/README.md

 A tool for annotating grid structures in images for computer vision research and applications.
 For some applications you may want to annotate a grid structure to train, for example, an instance segmentation model, such as Mask R-CNN.

 Different from existing annotation tools you do not have to draw a bounding box for each cell in your grid.
 Instead, you annotate the intersection lines, which is faster and yields cleaner co-linear edges.
+To account for lens distortion you can annotate both lines and curves.

 We initially developed this tool for annotating instance segmentation masks of photovoltaics modules, but it may be useful for other applications.